omni-us/jsonargparse/DOCUMENTATION.rst

 references to nodes must be either relative or parser-level absolute to function correctly.
 Alternatively, you can ``set_parsing_settings(omegaconf_absolute_to_relative_paths=True)`` to enable automatic conversion of absolute paths to relative ones during parsing.
-However, this automatic conversion does not work for every possible case.
+Be aware that this automatic conversion does not work for every possible case.

 Based on community feedback, this mode may become the default ``omegaconf`` mode in version 5.0.0.
 This change would introduce a breaking modification, as